felipetorresvanegas/felipetorresvanegas.github.io/index.md

 I am a PhD candidate in the [Department of Ecology and Evolutionary Biology][1] at the [University of Toronto][2].
 I work in the [Spatial Ecology and Landscape Genetics Lab][3] led by Professor [Helene H. Wagner][4].
-Broadly, I am interested in understanding the ecological and evolutionary mechanisms that generate and maintain biodiversity through space and time.
+Broadly, I am interested in understanding the ecological and evolutionary mechanisms that generate and maintain biodiversity.
 I rely on field surveys, a variety of molecular genetic techniques, and a broad range of statistical methods to address questions that integrate pollination ecology, plant mating systems, landscape genetics, and conservation biology.